deepraining/json-refactor/README.md

 ## How to use.

 ```
-// Refactor original target.
-JSONRefactor(target, keysMap);

-// Return a new refactored clone target.
-const newJson = JSONRefactor(target, keysMap, true);
+const newTarget = JSONRefactor(target, mapping, cloneTarget);
 ```

 - `target`: Target to be refactored.
-- `keysMap`: Rules to refactor.
+- `mapping`: Mapping rules to refactor.
-- `returnNew`: Whether to return new json.
-If `true`, a new cloned target will be returned, and the original target will not be modified.
-Default `false`, the original target will be refactored.
+- `cloneTarget`: Whether to clone target, if `true`, a new cloned target will be formatted, and the original target will not be modified.
+Default `false`, the original target will be modified.

-## `keysMap` (rules)
+## `mapping` rules

 The `to key` to `from key` hash map.